cankatabaci/fixture-creator/README.md

-> I developed this package to use in
+> I developed this package to use in<br />
-> FIFA tournaments that we play with our friends.
+> FIFA tournaments that we play with our friends.<br />
-> We play our FIFA tournament like a classic league
+> We play our FIFA tournament like a classic league<br />
-> so it creates(by default) a fixture that includes the return matches.
+> so it creates(by default) a fixture that includes the return matches.<br />